jamesdruhan/vue-jd-table/README.md

 - **event-from-app-trigger** [Boolean]
     - A true/false setting which tells JD-Table to execute a event-from-app event.
 Learn more about triggering events [here](docs/Events.md).
 - **event-from-jd-table** [Event/Function/Callback]
-    - An event that that is triggered using a Vue $emit call.
+    - An event that is triggered using a Vue $emit call.
 Learn more about how to process these events [here](docs/Events.md).

 <p align="right">
     <a href="#table-of-contents">Back to Table of Contents</a>